borntofrappe/game-development/07 Pokemon/Pokemon 4/README.md

 ## States

 The update includes two states: idle and walking.
-Picking up from the `Super Mario Bros` episode, they both initialize a player and an animation.
-This animation is included with the `Animation` class, to loop through a series of frames at a given interval.
+Both initialize a player and an animation, included with the `Animation` class to loop through a series of frames at a given interval.
 For instance and for the idle state, the idea is to show only the second frame.

 ```lua
 function PlayerIdleState:init(player)